maxzz/noise-gen/README.md

             [x] Add show/hide animation to popup.
     [x] App controls
         [x] Set the currnent canvas image as the page background.
+            [ ] Add a keyboard shortcut for preview or a toggle button.
         [x] Allow to clear the page background from the canvas image.
     [ ] Features
         [x] Add persistance of the current generated parameters.